 This capstone course covers the basic business, legal and ethical issues related to careers in video game design.
 May be repeated up to 6 credits.
-Credits: 3 instructor.

-A grade of C or better or registration in CM 242, or consent of
+A grade of C or better or registration in CM 242, or consent of instructor.